|Trail Features:||History, Old Growth Forest, Streams|

 Directions to Trailhead:

-From Exit 20 off I-40, almost immediately after turning onto Rt.
-276, take a right (heading west) onto Cove Creek Road.
+From Exit 20 off I-40 in North Carolina, almost immediately after turning onto Rt.
+276, turn right to head west on Cove Creek Road.
 Roughly 4.7 miles from the turn-off the paved road ends and you'll begin driving on a gravel/dirt road.
 The road is passable for low clearance, two-wheel drive passenger cars; however, you should expect some rough, washboard sections.
 You'll just need to drive slowly.

-At 5.9 miles you'll reach the National Park gate.
-At 7.6 miles you'll reach the paved turn-off to Cataloochee.
+At 5.9 miles you'll reach the national park entrance gate, and at 7.6 miles you'll reach the paved turn-off to Cataloochee.
 Turn left at this junction.
 At 10.7 miles you'll pass the Cataloochee Campground.
 Just past the campground, on the left, is the trailhead for the Caldwell Fork Trail which leads to the Boogerman Trail.

 The Boogerman Loop hike begins from the Caldwell Fork Trailhead, whereupon it immediately crosses over one of the longest footbridges in the Park.

-At just over 0.8 miles you’ll reach the first Boogerman Trail junction.
-To follow this trail description, turn left onto the Boogerman Trail.
+At just over eight-tenths of a mile hikers will reach the first Boogerman Trail junction.
+To follow this trail description, turn left onto the Boogerman Trail here.

-Fortunately for us modern day visitors, Robert Palmer was very protective of his forest and rejected all buy-out offers from lumber companies to harvest the wood on his property.
+Fortunately for us modern day visitors Robert Palmer was very protective of his forest.
+He rejected all buy-out offers from lumber companies to harvest the wood on his property.
 As a result, some of the tallest trees in the Cataloochee Valley are found along this section of the Boogerman Trail.
 According to the Volume 2 #1 issue of Smokies Life Magazine, the Cataloochee Valley is home to three eastern hemlocks that stand more than 170 feet in height.

 Other than the initial climb, and another short stiff climb near the half-way point, the Boogerman Trail is a very pleasant walk in the woods.